srg-imperial/GrayC/README.md

 The user is then expected to refine the `ASTMatcher` in the `BinaryOperatorMutator::registerMatchers` function and the callback code in the `BinaryOperatorMutator::check` function.

 Once refined, the check can be called on a sample file in the aforementioned manner.

+GrayC's mutators are divided into modules, based on the language that it targets. `cmutation` is the most general module corresponding to mutators applicable for the entire `C` family , while `cxxmutation` houses the `C++` specific mutators.
+We aim to extend this by having modules for Objective C and Objective C++ in the near future.